 - Top with cilantro.

-- Serve over brown rice (add points) or caulflower rice (zero points).
+- Serve over brown rice or cauliflower rice for a lower point meal.

 Is Thai food healthy?